 The phrase less is more is a perfect answer to people wondering if they should implement a multi-step checkout page as opposed to a single checkout page.

 Sure, you want to collect as much information as possible from the visitor but what they’re thinking when they have to deal with a multi-step checkout page is:

 Just let me buy the product ugh!

 When it comes to cart abandonment, there definitely isn’t any one-size-fits-all solution.

 A certain campaign that recovers one visitor may not be appealing to another.
 This is why most abandoned cart emails get ignored because they’re sent to bulks without even considering what the abandoned visitor was really after.

 This does not necessarily mean you’ll write a magical email which will make all of your abandoned visitors flock to your site to complete their purchase.
 A certain portion of your abandoned visitors probably didn’t even want to buy from your site and was having fun with the shopping cart.

 What matters to us, as online sellers are to keep cart abandonment figures to a minimum.

 Abandoned cart emails are a great way to remind your site visitors about their incomplete purchase(s) and persuade them to proceed to checkout.

-Here are 5 components of an effective abandoned cart email:
+Here are 5 components of best-abandoned cart email practices: